mdomagk/personal-website/content/publication/blanco2024/index.md

 ---
-title: 'Flexible network model to study the impact of future changes in transmission systems on harmonic levels and impedance'
+title: 'Flexible Network Model to Study the Impact of Future Changes in Transmission Systems on Harmonic Levels and Impedance'

 authors:
   - Ana Maria Blanco